-The University of North America complies with the Family Educational Rights and Privacy Act of 1974 (FERPA) which ensures students the right to privacy in their educational records.
-This Act also establishes the right of students to inspect and review their records and to initiate grievance proceedings to correct inaccuracies.
-A request to review educational records, other than transcripts, should be sent to the VP of Academic Affairs in writing and will be honored within 30 days of receipt of the request.
-Students must schedule time to view the records during regular University business hours, or by special appointment.
+The University of North America complies with the U.S. Department of Education Family Educational Rights and Privacy Act of 1974 (FERPA) and all updates, which ensures students the right to privacy in their educational records.
+This Act establishes the right of students to inspect and review their records and to initiate grievance proceedings to correct inaccuracies.
+Students must schedule time with an academic administrator to review their educational records, during regular University business hours, or by special appointment.
+Requests will be honored within 30 days or less.